OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/Flatbox rev 5 RGB case - Preminum Art Case/README.md

 Summary:

-The Flatbox Rev 5 RGB Premium Art Case is the most premium case that allows for a plexi top cover and option art insert along with a metal bottom plate and foam.
+The Flatbox Rev 5 RGB Premium Art Case is the most premium case.
+It allows for a plexi top cover and an optional art insert along with a metal bottom plate and foam.

 The top plexi is a .DXF file which should be usable by most places that can cut plexi.
 It is recommended to do this part in 1-2mm plexi.